 With the more traditional social networking sites like Facebook, users register and create a personal page called a profile on the site.
 Profiles can include pictures, personal information, opinions, music and video links, and basically anything else a person feels represents them and their personality.
 Users also use smart phones to post information about their current activities with pictures and comments to share with their friends.

-Users then browse other profiles looking for people with similar interests or locating people they went to school with etc. Once found, they make contact by requesting "friend status".
+Users browse other profiles looking for people with similar interests or locating people they went to school with etc. Once found, they make contact by requesting "friend” or “contact” status.
 When accepted, a link is created on each other's page to their new friend's page.
-Users commonly communicate through e-mail or chat services provided by the site as well.
-They also visit each other's page to leave messages and meet each other's friends and the social networking cycle continues into one big weblog community.
+Users commonly communicate through messaging or chat services provided by the site as well.
+They also visit each other's page to leave comments and meet each other's friends and the social networking cycle continues into one big online community of socialization.
 The general rule of thumb is the more friends a user has the higher status they enjoy.
-With MySpace it displays the number of times it has been visited, which also reflects status.

 There are also virtual worlds targeted to grade school children.
-Www.weeworld.com is one of those sites that allow very young children to make avatars referred to as a "wee mee."
+Weeworld.com is one of these sites allowing very young children to make avatars referred to as a "wee mee."
 They use their avatar to play with other kids in the virtual world.
 A potential for danger is very prevalent in this world as well.
 Similar sites such as www.whyville.net and www.clubpenguin.com offer a safer environment.

 The information on this site is distributed on an “As Is” basis, without warranty and is not intended to infringe on any copyrighted material or other author’s work product.
 Family Safe Computers shall not have any liability to any person or entity with the respect to any loss or damage caused or alleged to be caused directly or indirectly by the instructions or concepts contained in the material or by the computer software and hardware products described in it.
 If you feel material listed in this guide is an infringement of your copyright or work product, or have other concerns about the material listed please contact us.